Heavy-Tailed Class-Conditional Priors for Long-Tailed Generative Modeling: Experiments

 \subsection{Evaluation procedure}

-All models are evaluated using Fréchet Inception Distance (FID)~\cite{fid}, computed against a \textsl{balanced} test set for each dataset.
-This setup measures how effectively a model overcomes training set imbalance by assessing its ability to generate high-quality samples across all classes.
-To evaluate robustness, we impose varying degrees of imbalance during training.
+We train all models on imbalanced datasets, where the class frequency decreases as a function of the class index, and evaluate them on balanced test sets.
+This protocol measures robustness by assessing a model's ability to generate high-quality samples across all classes, regardless of their frequency during training.

-For SVHN-LT and CIFAR100-LT, we introduce class imbalance by applying an exponential decay to the number of samples per class after equalizing class sizes in the original train and test sets.
-The imbalance ratio $\rho$ defines the ratio between the most and least frequent classes, with class-wise sample counts $M_{y_i}$ given by: $ M_{y_i} = M \cdot \rho^{-\frac{y_i-1}{K-1}}, $ where $M$ is the original per-class sample count.
+To evaluate performance across varying complexities, we utilize SVHN~\citep{svhn}, CIFAR100~\citep{cifar100,cifar100lt}, and CelebA~\citep{celeba} (see Appendix~\ref{datasets-mt3vae}).
+SVHN serves as a tractable baseline—simple enough to ensure convergence, yet rich enough to highlight generative discrepancies.
+CIFAR100 provides a more challenging benchmark with high semantic diversity, particularly testing performance in low-data regimes.
+Finally, CelebA enables a detailed analysis of generative quality and class balance in the presence of natural attributes.

-For CelebA, we compute FID per attribute, treating each attribute (eg. Mustache) and its negation (eg. no Mustache) as separate binary classes.
-The training set uses CelebA’s inherent imbalance, while the test set is balanced by downsampling to the smaller class size.
-Multi-attribute generation is not considered in this work and is left for future exploration.
+We construct Long-Tail (LT) variants of SVHN and CIFAR100 to explicitly control the training imbalance.
+Specifically, we induce imbalance via an exponential decay in sample counts after equalizing the initial class sizes.
+The imbalance ratio $\rho$ defines the disparity between the most and least frequent classes, with the sample count $M_{y_i}$ for class $y_i$ given by: